Frequently Asked Questions

 Can I learn what I need to know in only 30 weeks?

 Yes, because we only teach interior design!
 We don’t waste time with Math, English, or Psychology.
 As our founder likes to say: “We don’t teach scuba diving and we don’t have a football team!”
 Since we are a career-focused school, you will learn only practical information and skills that will be of immediate benefit to your new career as an interior designer.
 We will teach you how to make money in design.

 Absolutely.
 Any course can be taken individually or in combination.
-The cost is a prorated amount of the normal full program tuition, currently $480 per week of instruction.
+The cost is a prorated amount of the normal full program tuition, currently $430 per credit hour.
 Note that financial aid is not available to students taking individual courses.
 You must be enrolled full-time in the Interior Design program to be eligible for financial aid.